Workers Compensation Lawyers in Greenville, SC

 Once you’ve seen a doctor, the next step taken by many injured workers is to contact a skilled South Carolina workers comp lawyer.
 It is your workers compensation lawyer’s job to dive into the details of your case and evaluate not only the extent of your injuries, but also the potential value of your case.
 Your workers comp lawyer will advise you on what steps need to be taken next to ensure your case is put in the best position possible.

 File a workers compensation claim

 In some cases, the employer will report the injury to the state’s Workers’ Compensation Commission.
 In other cases, the employer may deny the claim and try and sweep the matter to the side.
-If so, it’s up to you and your workers comp attorney to bring the claim.
-To file the claim, your workers compensation lawyer will submit what is known as a Form 50.
+If so, it’s up to you and your workers comp lawyer to bring the claim.
+To file the claim, your workers comp lawyer will submit what is known as a Form 50.
 The process of filing and shepherding a workers’ comp case through the state’s bureaucracy can be confusing and highly complex.
-As a result, it can be relief to rely on the experience of a skilled South Carolina workers compensation lawyer who has successfully managed other claims in the past, taking one more thing off your already overburdened mind.
+As a result, it can be relief to rely on the experience of a skilled South Carolina workers comp lawyer who has successfully managed other claims in the past, taking one more thing off your already overburdened mind.